LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Apply_Mathematics_Trading_Investment/README.md

 # Apply Mathematics in Trading and Investment

 ### Description:
 Profitable trading is more about applying mathematics.
 Using mathematics for trading strategies.
+Applied Quantitiative Finance
 Statistics, Probability, Calculus, Linear Algebra, Optimization, Algorithms and Data Structures in trading and investment
 Econometric Models (Forecasting and studying statistical significance)
 Econophysics Models (Advance Research)